Consensys/doc.goquorum/docs/concepts/gas-enabled-network.md

 ### Private transactions

 The amount of gas consumed by a private transaction is only the `intrinsic gas` value, and this is based on the private transaction hash held in the `data` field (rather than the entire private payload).
-The actual cost of creating or executing a private contract cannot be used, as the minter might not be a party to the transaction, and hence unable to calculate the real cost.
+The actual cost of creating or executing a private contract cannot be used.
+Members who are not party to the transaction will be unable to calculate the private gas cost and the network will not be able to reach a consensus.

 Also, the amount of gas used is by a private transaction is not show in the transaction receipt.
 This is to avoid leakage of details about the private transaction.

+### Privacy marker transactions

+The (public) privacy marker transaction will consume gas as normal.
+However, the inner private transaction is not available to non-participants, therefore members who are not party to the transaction will be unable to even calculate the intrinsic gas.
+Therefore the private transaction will not consume any gas.

 ### Raft